Brineton

-Brineton is a hamlet in Staffordshire, England.
-It is 3/4 mile north of the village of Blymhill, and is within the civil parish of Blymhill and Weston-under-Lizard.
+Brineton is a hamlet in the South Staffordshire district of Staffordshire, England.
+It is 1 mile north of the village of Blymhill, and is within the civil parish of Blymhill and Weston-under-Lizard.
 Its name is derived from the Anglo Saxon term for "Bryni's settlement".
 The hamlet contains the 17th-century Brineton House, and Laurel Farm, a brick house built in 1678.